danielcinome/AirBnB_clone/README.md

 -   manage (create, update, destroy, etc) objects via a console / command interpreter
 -   store and persist objects to a file (JSON file)

 The first piece is to manipulate a powerful storage system.
-This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
+This storage engine will give us an abstraction between My object and How they are stored and persisted.
 This means: from your console code (the command interpreter itself)

 ## Task Project